 I am currently using a shelf stable 4-to-1 product that I have to add water to.
 What would I do to change over to the Demi Glace Classic?

 There are many advantages to switching.
 You will never again need to depend on your line personnel to weigh water and boil out the extract residuals.
 You will not need to be concerned about your water source at your property or multiple properties affecting your sauce flavors.
 You will not experience different line chefs adding water at a ratio of 3:1 vs 4:1 or adding other ingredients to build.
 You need not worry about cooling time, how much to make ahead of time or have additional pots to wash afterwards.
-Bonewerks Classic Demis do not contain allergens such as dairy.
+Bonewerks Classic Demis do not contain allergens such as gluten, dairy or added MSG.
 The Bonewerks line of products is ready immediately and can be used as is without further measurements.

 With our mission to provide time savings with quality excellence, it was a natural evolution for Bonewerks to produce our fully prepared Sous Vide Entrees (boil in a bag) side by side with our natural Glace products.
 Usually you would never have your butcher produce your stocks, but at Bonewerks this is our specialty and is all that we do.
 We don’t rub raw shanks with caramel color or add raw product.
 We take the time to season and brown our entrees naturally with our specialty ovens.
 All of our Shanks come with 3 oz. of our Demi Glace, which is infused right to the bone during our cooking processes.
 The Demi Glace marries with the natural juices of the shanks and can stand alone.
 Or, you can add a wide variety of compounded butters to the shank and sauce after warming to put your own signature on it.